 • Human Health and Safety - Gulls are listed as the primary contributor to bird-aircraft strikes and gull fecal matter can increase bacteria levels in bodies of water, leading to infection concerns among humans.

 • Harassment of People - Due to humans feeding gulls directly, the birds have become unafraid of people.
-This has led the development of bold behaviors that include attempting to steal food from people that can include aggressive behavior.
+This has led to the development of bold behaviors that include attempting to steal food from people which can include aggressive behavior.

 Considering all of the negative impacts, the Minnesota DNR explicitly states humans should not feed gulls either directly or indirectly.
 Direct methods (obviously) include intentionally giving food to the birds, while indirect methods can include unsecured garbage, pet food, or other food items to which gulls can get easy access.